Best Practice: Efficiently Ingesting Kafka Data Using Pipe

 LIMIT 10;

 Click "Copy" to retrieve sample data and explore it.
-We can see that the value is roughly JSON, but some string fields in the JSON are complete JSON objects as well.
-The structure appears to be nested:
+The query returns each row with the key and value cast to readable strings.
+The value appears to be JSON, but some string fields within the JSON are themselves complete JSON objects — the structure is nested and somewhat complex:

 Adjust the SELECT statement to use parse_json to expand the value field and the event within it: